Should you set up a KiwiSaver account for your child?

 New Zealand's housing market doesn't come cheap, and let's face it – many parents might still be chipping away at their own mortgage when their kid is ready to jump into the housing game.
 It can be a bit overwhelming!

 The magic of compound returns is a key feature of having a KiwiSaver account.
-Starting early allows contributions to benefit from ‘a long-time in the market’ and their funds and any returns benefit from the compounding effect each year.
+Starting early allows contributions to benefit from a long time in the market, and their funds and any returns to compound each year.

 "Time in the market" refers to the concept that the longer an investor stays invested in the financial markets, the greater the potential benefits over time.
 Longer investment periods allow for compounding returns.
 Over time, earnings on an investment generate additional returns, and these returns, in turn, generate more returns.
 Compounding can significantly boost the overall growth of an investment.